gabionekenoby/gabionekenoby/README.md

 - 👀 I’m interested in cybersecurity
 - 🌱 I’m currently learning java, javascript, powershell, bash, html-css ...
 - 💞️ I’m looking to collaborate on nothing😋
-- 📫 How to reach me : i dont want newfriends
+- 📫 How to reach me : i dont want new friends 😶

 <!---
 gabionekenoby/gabionekenoby is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.